Drainage Ways & Swales

 The typical Village right-of-way in residential areas is 25 to 33 feet from the center of the pavement.

-A Row Permit (PDF) is required anytime there are any alterations or improvements made within the Village's right-of-way.
+A Street Row Permit (PDF) is required anytime there are any alterations or improvements made within the Village's right-of-way.
 A permit is also required when any type of structure, (including landscaping, boulders/rocks, timbers, pipes, etc.), is proposed to be placed within the Village's right-of-way.

 Permit applications, fee schedules and approval process information are available at the Village Clerk's office.
 Additionally, Village residents should be aware that the Village is not liable and will not replace landscaping or amenities of any type such as, but not limited to, trees, shrubs, sprinklers, flowers, landscaping timbers, fencing, rock/stone arrangements and driveways placed in Village right-of-way which may be damaged during public works projects, snow plowing, or street maintenance.